-The treatment for tendinitis is to stop strenuous exercise of the affected area and do stretching exercises to relieve muscle tightness.
+The treatment for tendonitis is to stop the strenuous exercise of the affected area and do stretching exercises to relieve muscle tightness.
 Steroid injections are generally not recommended; while they may hasten recovery, they also weaken the tendon and make it more susceptible to future injury.

 Tendons can also rupture, making a popping noise as they separate completely from their muscle or bony moorings; they heal by growing new filaments to reattach themselves.

 While Achilles tendinitis (in the tendon above the heel) is one of the most common tendon injuries, sprained ankle probably leads the pack of ligament injuries, even for non-athletes.

 Sprained arches, which involve a ligament-like tissue called fascia, may afflict those who run or walk on hard surfaces without adequate support and cushioning for their feet.

 Sprains may result in partial tearing or a complete rupture of ligaments.
 The affected joint must be immobilized to prevent further damage.
 The torn ligaments usually reattach themselves.

 As for muscle strains (commonly called ”pulls”), hamstring pulls, involving the muscle at the back of the thigh, and pulls of the calf muscles, are the bane of both weekend and professional athletes.
 Muscle pulls can also result from a misstep on uneven terrain, a sudden stop, or a sudden burst of activity.